AllureOfTheStars/Allure/PLAYING.md

                ESC       cancel action
                RET       accept choice
                SPACE     clear messages
-               TAB       cycle among heroes on level
-               SHIFT-TAB cycle among heroes in the dungeon
+               TAB       cycle among heroes on the level SHIFT-TAB cycle among heroes in the dungeon
                *         target monster
                +         swerve targeting line
                -         unswerve targeting line
                /         target position
-               D         dump current configuration
+               A         mark visible area
                P         display previous messages
+               S         mark smell
                [         target next shallower level
                ]         target next deeper level
                {         target 10 levels shallower
                }         target 10 levels deeper
-               0--9      select a hero anywhere in the spaceship
+               0--9      select a hero anywhere in the spaceship CTRL-d    dump current configuration

-There are also some debug and cheat keys, all entered with the CTRL key modifier.
+There are also some debug and cheat options that can be specified on the command line when starting the game server.
 Use at your own peril!

-               key     command
-               CTRL-a  toggle visible area display
-               CTRL-o  toggle "omniscience" (effective next turn)
-               CTRL-s  toggle smell display
-               CTRL-v  cycle vision modes (effective next turn)

 Monsters